metaskills/store_configurable/README.md

 # StoreConfigurable

-A zero-configuration recursive hash for storing anything in a serialized ActiveRecord column.
+A zero-configuration recursive Hash for storing a tree of options in a serialized ActiveRecord column.